The Best and Worst Foods for Managing Acid Reflux

 Acid reflux occurs when stomach acid travels back into the esophagus, causing uncomfortable symptoms like heartburn, regurgitation, and a sore throat.

-The causes of acid reflux include,
+The causes of acid reflux include:

-• Weakened lower esophageal sphincter muscle that separates the esophagus from the stomach.
+• Weakened lower esophageal sphincter muscle.

-• Hiatal hernia is when the stomach pushes up through the diaphragm (sliding hiatus hernia).
+• Hiatal hernia (sliding hiatus hernia).

 • Pregnancy